 Important update: the countywide hoopla service was discontinued December 31, 2018.
 Select libraries will continue to offer hoopla service to their registered patrons.
 Please contact your library with questions regarding hoopla.

 1. Sign into your library

 If you have a library card, your OverDrive or Libby accounts already exist.
 If not already selected, choose Reading Public Library.

 Enter the number on the back of your library card.

 Enter your PIN (default is the last four digits of your phone number connected with your library card registration) Forgot your PIN?
 Have it emailed to you from your Berks County Public Libraries account.

 *Important: If you're using a newer version of the OverDrive app, you'll see several options for signing into the app the first time you open it.
 It's important to always sign into the app using the same method (you'll be asked to sign in again if you uninstall and reinstall the app, or install it on a new device).
 This is especially important if you download e-books in the app, because if you download an e-book under one sign-in (or "authorization") method, you can't download it again under a different one.

-Search the online catalogue and borrow a title from your library’s collection.
+Search the online catalog and borrow a title from your library’s collection.
 Place holds and you’ll be contacted when they are available.